codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# ftx-token price gnome ticket
+# minebee price gnome ticket

-Gnome 3 desktop ticker for ftx-token price with Python and argos.
-Rename to ftx-token.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for minebee price with Python and argos.
+Rename to minebee.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org